Ironman IFT 4000 Inversion Table Reviews & Comparison

 3. Does not support more than 300 lbs

-Overall, we give the Ironman IFT inversion table a 4.5 rating and find it to be one of the best investments you can make in your back and overall health.
+Overall, we give the Ironman IFT inversion table a 4.5 rating and find it to be one of the best investments you can make for your back and overall health.

-Personally, I really felt like I am getting a phenomenal treatment in the 15-20 minutes I spent on the Ironman table and especially enjoyed the amazing infrared heating bonus.
+I feel like I am getting a phenomenal treatment in the 15-20 minutes I spend on the Ironman table and I especially enjoy the relaxing infrared heat.

-Have you ever tried combining inversion with infrared heating?
-Do you own a different Ironman inversion table?
+Have you ever tried combining inversion with infrared heating? what’s your experience with gravity tables?

 Share your thoughts or questions in the comments below.